tconns/react-native-nitro-orientation/README.md

 - Read UI orientation and device (sensor) orientation
 - Lock to portrait / portraitUpsideDown / landscapeLeft / landscapeRight
 - Unlock to allow all orientations
-- Emit events when orientation or lock state changes
+- Listen to orientation change events with a simple callback API
 - Built with Nitro Modules for native performance and autolinking support

 ## Requirements